Illinois Pay Transparency. Single-State Compliance.

 Running the pay equity analysis through outside counsel creates attorney-client privilege. meaning the analysis itself may be protected from discovery in litigation.
 This is smart legal strategy.
 But privilege protects the document, not the underlying facts.
 When the analysis reveals 11 more gaps, those employees still have the same rights Lauren exercised under Illinois’s Equal Pay Act.
 Privilege buys time and strategic control. it doesn’t eliminate the obligation to remediate.

-Narrator Six weeks later, Lauren's attorney files a complaint with the Illinois Department of Labor.
-The complaint doesn't just cover Lauren.
-It names 11 other women in the Chicago office, all at L4 or L5, all paid below male comparators.
+Narrator Six weeks later, Lauren's attorney files an IDOL complaint naming 11 other women in the Chicago office, all L4 or L5, all paid below male comparators.

-"Please be advised that our clients, twelve current and former employees of Lakeshore Diagnostics's Chicago office, have filed a complaint with the Illinois Department of Labor alleging systemic violations of Illinois Labor Code Section 1197.5 (Equal Pay Act).
-We are also evaluating claims under HB 3129 for failure to maintain compliant pay scales."
+"Twelve current and former Chicago employees have filed an IDOL complaint alleging systemic violations of the Illinois Equal Pay Act (820 ILCS 112/10).
+We are also evaluating HB 3129 claims for failure to maintain compliant pay scales."

 The complaint-by-complaint approach lasted six weeks.

-A IDOL complaint naming 12 employees transforms an individual pay dispute into a systemic discrimination claim.
-Under Illinois’s Equal Pay Act (§1197.5), each employee can recover the full pay differential for up to four years, plus interest, plus attorney’s fees.
-The complaint also opens the door to HB 3129 enforcement. failure to maintain compliant pay scales is a separate violation.
-“We handle squeaky wheels” is not a compensation strategy. it’s a litigation accelerator.
+An IDOL complaint naming 12 employees turns an individual dispute into a systemic claim.
+Under Illinois’s Equal Pay Act (820 ILCS 112/10), each can recover the differential plus interest plus attorney’s fees.
+HB 3129 enforcement is a separate violation.
+“Handle squeaky wheels” is a litigation accelerator, not a compensation strategy.

 Lakeshore Diagnostics Inc.